ciciwoolf/test-app/README.md

 ### Customize configuration

-Use the following combination of versions and dependcies:
+Use the following combination of versions and dependencies:
 "dependencies": {
     "@testing-library/vue": "^6.4.2",
     "core-js": "^3.8.3",